So you’ve decided that you want to quit your day job and start your very own e-commerce empire. That’s great!

 Once we know pretty much everything there is to know about our target customer, we can shift focus to our marketing strategy.
 What channels should you use to grab the attention of your customer demographic?
 Some of the key marketing channels include:

 What is your content marketing strategy?
 Come up with a content roadmap that lists the next 10-15 articles you want created as well as your strategy for creating such content (in-house vs. outsource).
-How will you persuade people to buy your product once they get to your site?
+How will you persuade people to buy your product once they get to your ecommerce site?

 Blogger networks – could be organic or paid through affiliate sale programs.